-While it’s true if you publish objective, even self-effacing, content that is helpful, it’s still you and your biased voice producing it – value and objectivity is self-evident.
+While it’s true if you publish objective content that is helpful, it’s still you and your biased voice producing it – value and objectivity are self-evident.
 If you’re not pushing brochures or sales copy – talking about yourself – you’ll be appreciated, and you’ll come out as a thought leader.

 80% of the buyer journey or sales cycle is completed online, before a buyer ever even contacts you (Dialoguetech).

 Whereas, since time immemorial, sales used ‘AIDA’ (attention, interest, decision, action) to guide closing on leads, Hubspot – the unquestioned inbound marketing experts – define this journey as Awareness, Consideration, Decision.

 In 1955, A Ford salesman might pressure you into a car you didn’t really want.
 There were 3 automakers, and there was nowhere to get information that wasn’t seller-centric.